 TryBooking Gatekeeper is a secure and fast method of checking tickets upon entry using our Gatekeeper software.
 The software can be downloaded for free from our website and installed onto a PC, Mac or Linux machine.

 We understand that you will not always have an internet connection, so Gatekeeper's smart system doesn't require the internet to run.
-It's clever enough to know if the ticket being presented is for the correct event, if it has been shown before, if the ticket has been recently purchased and the name of the person who booked the ticket.
+It's clever enough to know if the ticket is presented is for the correct event if it has been shown before, if the ticket has been recently purchased and the name of the person who booked the ticket.
 Where mobile internet coverage may be an issue, Gatekeeper is the perfect solution.

 You can network a series of scanning points together to increase the throughput.